-Community is comprised of three departments and two teams: Human Resources ("HR"), Marketing, Economic Research, the Communication Team and the Sustainability Team.
+Communication and Culture is comprised of four departments and one team: Human Resources ("HR"), Marketing, Economic Research, Operations and the Communication Team.

 Economic Research Department monitors financial markets and economic trends of relevance to the Bank and its customers.
 It follows developments in the domestic and global economy and on most major markets.
-The department publishes research reports on all major domestic macro-developments as well as foreign-exchange and fixed income markets.
+The department publishes research reports on all major domestic macro-developments as well as foreign exchange and fixed income markets.